adarshpatelmulluru/DBMS-lab-sjce/README.md

 # DBMS-lab-sjce
-1. Consider the database schemas given below.
+Program 1.
+Consider the database schemas given below.
 Write ER diagram and schema diagram.
 The primary keys are underlined and the data types <br>
 are specified. <br>
 Create tables for the following schema listed below by properly specifying the primary keys <br>